Nivekk/KOS/README.md

 ### Vectors

-These return a vector object, which can be used in conjuction with the LOCK command to set your vessel's steering.
+These return a vector object, which can be used in conjunction with the LOCK command to set your vessel's steering.

     PROGRADE
     RETROGRADE